• Home

 Garfield Park Conservatory

 Often referred to as ‘Chicago’s landscape under glass’ the conservatory showcases thousands of species of plants from around the world.
-The conservatory makes up around two acres plus there’s a further ten acres in the surrounding area.
+The conservatory makes up around two acres plus of indoor space.

 The Bloomingdale Trail